 Pocket-sized, the CT Databook is the “Cliff Notes” version of the CT Guidebook.
 Users like carrying it and referring to it on the Trail.

-The Databook answers your questions, including: How far is the next reliable water?
+The Databook answers your questions, including: How far is the next water source?
+And how reliable is it?
 How many miles?
 What elevation?
 Where can I resupply?
 Information is presented in an easy-to-understand system of key words, symbols, maps and elevation profiles for each of the Trail segments.

 The most up-to-date, official CT Databook.
 It takes the place of all previous editions, containing information not covered in earlier versions.
 Many users choose to buy both the CT Databook and the CT Guidebook.